snsaiphoo/binf6110_assignment3/README.md

 </div>
 <br/>
-Overall, the results shown in Figure 6 indicate that omnivore samples tend to have higher diversity, especially in terms of the number of species.
-Differences in Shannon diversity are smaller but still suggest slightly more even, diverse microbial communities in omnivore samples.
-Statistical testing using the Wilcoxon rank-sum test found a significant difference in observed richness (p = 0.0185), but not in Shannon diversity (p = 0.393).
-This suggests that while there may be a difference in species counts, the overall evidence for differences in diversity between groups is limited.
+Overall, the results shown in Figure 6 indicate that omnivore samples have higher observed richness compared to vegan samples.
+Differences in Shannon diversity are smaller between groups.
+Statistical testing using the Wilcoxon rank-sum test identified a significant difference in observed richness (p = 0.0185), but not in Shannon diversity (p = 0.393), indicating no statistically significant difference in Shannon diversity between groups.

 ### Beta Diversity Analysis
 <div align="center">